 Professor Slate was a slim man in his early 50s.
 I had treated his son and his wife.
 His son went to the same high school as my kids.
-We had been to each other’s house and had a few friends in common.
-His family are humble, likable and really live their beliefs.
+We had been to each other’s houses and had a few friends in common.
+His family is humble, likable, and really lives their beliefs.
 I admire that.
 He had become an old friend.

 Professor Slate was also a Natural Golf enthusiast.
 This incorporates a different style of play and a different swing.
 For example, the wrist rolls at the end of the swing.
 But, with a stiff lower back and a habit of sleeping on that shoulder, it is hard to get that extra bit of extension at the end of the stroke.